Co-creation AS Ease

 A couple of years ago I read the book: Essentialism, The Disciplined Pursuit of Less by Greg McKeown.
 Bam!
 This really awoken in me some interesting explorations for how I was relating to mySelf, others & my work.

-In particular my dance with saying Yes & No. He offers an approach (particularly grounded in the life arena of work) to design how we think, choose & experience life, where less, actually creates more.
+In particular my dance with saying Yes & No. He offers an approach to design how we think, choose & experience life, where less, actually creates more.

 To learn more, click here to listen to Greg describe his perspective and access a free copy of the first chapter.

-Both of these authors in their own way & from their own life context invite us to pause & deeply reflect on how we're choosing to relate to life.
+Both of these authors in their own way & from their own life wisdom invite us to pause & deeply reflect on how we're choosing to relate to life.

 Our Mantra for today is: